Col du Galibier (Valloire) Bike Climb - PJAMM Cycling

 World Top 10 Most Scenic Bike Climb.

 This one is one of the world’s great cycling climbs.
 Col du Galibier is located in one of the great climbing areas of the world and is a must if you’re in or near France’s southeastern Auvergne-Rhone-Alpes Region or Savoie Department.
-Of course, a 5-7 day climbing trip to Saint-Jean-de-Maurienne is an experience of a lifetime and would definitely include this exceptional Col. The pass is named after Le Grand Galibier which towers over the Col and is the highest mountain in the Massif des Cerces of the French Alps (3.228 metres).
+Of course, a five to seven day climbing trip to Saint-Jean-de-Maurienne is an experience of a lifetime and would definitely include this exceptional Col. The pass is named after Le Grand Galibier, which towers over the Col and is the highest mountain in the Massif des Cerces of the French Alps (3.228 meters).
 The route from Valloire is the most popular route up Col de Galibier.

 Population 1,132 (2014), elevation 735 m.